RedisJSON/RedisJSON/docs/commands.md

 When using a JSONPath (as opposed to the legacy path) the root of the matching values is always an array.
 As opposed to the legacy path, wich returns a single value.

-It there is multiple paths mixing both legacy path and JSONPath, the returned value conforms to the JSONPath version (an array of values).
+If there are multiple paths mixing both legacy path and JSONPath, the returned value conforms to the JSONPath version (an array of values).

 #### Examples: